-This flower needs to be placed in direct sunlight, otherwise, it will not grow to full size.
+This flower needs to be placed in direct sunlight, otherwise it will not grow to full size.
 If you keep it indoors, consider a led grow light.
-If you browse some led grow lights websites, for instance GrowLights, you will see that the best choice is a full spectrum led light that will provide the flower with all the different types of light that it needs to flourish.
+If you read some led grow light reviews, you will see that the best choice is a full spectrum led light that will provide the flower with all the different types of light that it needs to flourish.
 If you are unfamiliar with led grow lights, you can discover the best ones by reading some led grow light reviews.

 Protea cynaroides also named by Linnaeus, was given this name because of the great resemblance between its bud and the artichoke vegetable.

 Protea is very popular among flowers used in dry flower arrangements, especially in wedding arrangements.
 The diversified genus gathering 92 species offers the possibility of creating astonishing, eye-catching bouquets.